mcheo/nap-dos-demo/README.md

 docker exec -it nap-dos-demo_nginx_1 nginx -s reload
 ```

-You may browse the application at http://localhost
+You may browse the Juice Shop application at http://localhost

 5. Generate baseline traffic
 ```